BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <p>Thistle looks on with awe.
 His face nearly pressed to the window, tear shimmering in his eye and the biggest of all smiles.</p>
 <p>He turns back to his seat, pulling out his phone.
 He pauses and returns it to his pocket.
 Turning again to the view.</p>
 <h2>DISSOLVE TO:</h2>
 <p>Thistle reclines with his tray table down, reading from an in-flight catalog of useless novelties.
-The seat belt indicator bings over head.
+The seat belt indicator bings overhead.
 He glances up, sets his magazine aside and locks his tray table in place.
 He peeks out the window.</p>
 <p>The plane is engulfed in layers of white as it passes through the middle of a cloud.
 It breaks through the cloud to reveal patches of residential areas below.
 Strips of land blend into the surrounding sea.
 The whole sight seems a million miles down.
 An inaudible mumble of the captain barks out over the intercom.</p>
 <p>Thistle leans away from the window, looking as if he's about to faint.
 He claps his hand to his forehead, sighing.
 He takes a deep breath and closes the window blind.
-Grabbing the arm rests, he presses into his seat.</p>
+Grabbing the armrests, he presses into his seat.</p>
 <p>The plane rumbles as it touches down.
 Thistle jumps.
 The plane slows down and the engine whine quiets.
 The audio overhead barked out a garbled message, about the only clear thing said:</p>
 <div class="dialogue">
 <h4>PILOT (INTERCOM)</h4>